Fees, Supply Lists & BYOD

 An optional purchasing plan is offered each year by Write-On Stationery.
 This voluntary program allows parents to pre-purchase a package of all requested supplies that will be delivered to the student at the school.

-NEW: The deadline for 2018-2019 orders has been extended; please submit them with payment by Sunday, June 10 to ensure delivery to the school by the end of June.
-Supplies purchased after June 10 will be delivered to the school in August.
+The deadline for 2019-2020 orders is Wednesday, May 15.
+Please submit any orders with payment by this time to ensure delivery to the school by the week of June 17.
+Supplies purchased after May 15 will be delivered to the school in August.

 About the Bring Your Own Device (BYOD) Initiative